leedmitri/neotcg/README.md

 Mastery images go in your cards folder as if a normal card.
 When you master a deck, it will automatically put the mastery image on your home page.

 **My collecting page is not showing all of the decks I entered as high priority, what should I do?**
 If the collecting page breaks, its likely due to not having your UPDATEcolorstcgdeckdata.js file updated.
 If you have a recently released deck entered as high priority, but do not have an updated UPDATEcolorstcgdeckdata.js file, it will not be able to find its color data, and will break.
 Try updating the file by downloading Color TCG's [deck html page](https://colors-tcg.eu/cards.php?view=alpha) by right clicking and saving, then upload the .htm file at [Gloomlee's website](https://gloomlee.neocities.org/colorstcg/colorstcgscrapper.html).
 Copy and paste the resulting deck dictionary variable in your UPDATEcolorstcgdeckdata.js, overwriting what is already there.
 If you still have issues, make sure the deck names do not have spelling errors.
+**UPDATE 12/16/2022**: This has been fixed. make sure you have an updated functions.js file from the github, and check out the [neoTCG update page](https://gloomlee.neocities.org/neotcg/updates.html) to see the changes.